Megaton Man: The Slick

 A young vigilante armed with a gun that shoots an adhesive substance.
-Seems similar to Spider-Man.

 Foes of Megaton Man

 The Kickstand Kid

-The first villain Megaton Man encountered after changing from Megaton Lad, The Kickstand Kid was a young boy in an enormous robotic body with guns built into almost every part of the machine.
-As bullets have no effect on Megaton Man, The Kickstand Kid was easily defeated.
-He seems to bear some resemblance to Gizmo of the Teen Titans.
+The first villain Megaton Man encountered after changing from Megaton Lad, the Kickstand Kid was a young boy in an enormous robotic body with guns built into almost every part of the machine.
+As bullets have no effect on Megaton Man, the Kickstand Kid was easily defeated.

 Dr. Software

 A foe of the now-disbanded Megatropolis Quartet, Dr. Software plagued Megaton Man frequently, and still does following the disbanding of his rivals' "megahero" team.
-Dr. Software was also responsible for the capture and holding to ransom of a newspaper journalist, Pamela Jointly (a possible reference to Lois Lane).
+Dr. Software was also responsible for the capture and holding to ransom of a newspaper journalist, Pamela Jointly.

-Bad Guy & Bulky Guy
+Bad Guy and Bulky Guy

 Two clumsy cousins, Bad Guy and Bulky Guy are both behemoths residing in Megatropolis, who cause as much havoc as possible for the various incarnations of Megaton Man.
 They have frequently been defeated by not only Megaton Man, but Golden Age Megaton Man, Miss Megaton Man and Anti-Matter Woman.

 Irving the Living Cactus

 Not a foe of Megaton Man himself, but an enemy of Yarn Man.
 Irving is able to use his spikes to pin himself to Yarn Man and slowly rip his fibre-body apart.
-He was supposedly killed by an electric shock from X-Ray Boy in a ghost-town west of Detroit, Michigan, but was merely dehydrated.
-When he was thrown into a river filled with chemically-polluted water, Irving was resurrected in a new anthropomorphic form, and has sworn revenge against the VW Gang.
+He was supposedly killed by an electric shock from X-Ray Boy, but was merely dehydrated.
+When he was thrown into a river filled with chemically-polluted water, Irving was resurrected and swore revenge against the VW Gang.

 The Tomb Team

-A team of supernatural entities residing in the catacombs of Ypsilanti Cemetery in Michigan, the Tomb Team can all only speak German, and are led by Megaton Mans' 1980's sidekick, Preston Percy.
-The Tomb Team are supposedly killed after a battle with Megaton Man, Yarn Man and Cowboy Gorilla while en route to Detroit, Michigan, but interference by Count Dracula has led to the revival of the Frankenstein creations and revival attempts are being made on Dracula's Daughter.
+A team of supernatural entities residing in the catacombs of Ypsilanti Cemetery in Michigan, the Tomb Team can all only speak German, and are led by Megaton Mans' 1980s sidekick, Preston Percy.

 Members of the Tomb Team include: